-Run the engine until the opening of the radiator shutters indicates that the engine is warm; then stop the engine and open the drain valve on the right-hand side of the engine at the water inlet elbow and a little to the rear of the generator as shown in figure 27.
+Run the engine until the opening of the radiator shutters indicates that the engine is warm; then stop the engine and open the drain valve on the right-hand side of the engine at the water inlet elbow below the water pump shown in figure 37.
 After the liquid has drained off, refill the cooling system with warm water, run the engine for a few moments, and drain the system.
 Repeat this operation until the water is clean when it is drained.